How to Apply and Application Assistance

 - You must have owned and occupied the property since January 1st of the year in which the Veteran is applying.

 This exemption is 50% of the first 200,000 value of your home.
 The exemption is for primary residence only.

-If you have questions please feel free to call The Colorado Division of Veterans Affairs at 970-257-3760.
-You may fax an application into our office at 970-245-0782 or email it to email@example.com.
+If you have questions please feel free to call the Colorado Division of Veterans Affairs at 303-914-5832 or email at firstname.lastname@example.org.
+Applications received by email will be returned.

 Property Tax Deferral Program for Seniors and Active Military Personnel

 The Property Tax Deferral program helps military personnel and seniors, many of whom live on a fixed income, continue to afford to living in their home by deferring the payment of their property taxes.

 The State Treasurer's office makes tax payments directly to the county on behalf of the participant for the tax amount due.
 The loan is logged as a lien against the participant's property that does not have to be remitted until the participant no longer qualifies to defer their property taxes.Click here for a list of outstanding loans by county.

 - Applicant must be a senior who is 65 years or older or a person called into military service pursuant to CRS 39-3.5-101 (1.8), on January 1 of the year in which the person files a claim.